KC2016/Profiles-Apps-for-the-AppStore-and-GooglePlay-Markets/README.md

-# Profitablles Apps for the AppStore and GooglePlay Markets
+# Profitables Apps for the AppStore and GooglePlay Markets
 A project that analyzes data from Kaggle datasets using Python.